ImageAnalysis-RockefellerUniversity/Osorio_et_al_Bladder_cancer/README.md

 List of Groovy scripts used in the multiplex immunofluorescence (mIF) analysis of PhenoCycler-Fusion system (Akoya Biosciences) generated QPTIFF images in QuPath
 1. Cellpose_v4.groovy
+  Creates full image annotation.
 Runs Cellpose, model:cyto3, diamater=15 pixels on each image

 2. Remove_small_big_and_faint_DAPI_nuclei_detections.groovy
   Filters cells out which are smaller than 10 um^2, or bigger than 200 um^2 or have faint DAPI signal (DAPI mean intensity < 18)